broadinstitute/cromwell/docs/api/ErrorHandling.md

 }
 ```

-> "error" means that an error occurred while processing the request. "error" status is most likely returned with a 5xx HTTP Status code.
+`"error"` means that an error occurred while processing the request. `"error"` status is most likely returned with a 5xx HTTP Status code.

-e.g.
+*For example,*

 ```
 {